gfrantzsword/CatBreeds/README.md

+> [!IMPORTANT]
+> This project is currently undergoing major changes, and the current README is vastly outdated.
+We will update the documentation as soon as the project reaches a stable new point

 This project was developed as part of a technical challenge to demonstrate Android development skills and modern architectural patterns.

 # Cat Breeds - Android App